 B. Board of Review Assessment Appeal Case Submissions.
-For 2023, all assessment appeal cases are to be filed on-line at the Board of Review website using the Board's Smartfile application process.
-A subject property with multiple PIN numbers can be filed as one case with Smartfile.
-The Board of Review's assessment appeal forms can be reached using the web address lake-countyil.gov/smartfile.
-Within Smartfile, an appellant will utilize the Lake County Comparable Property Grid(see Important Note below) and can electronically populate comparisons of one's choosing with Lake County's validated database.
-Assistance with the e-filing process is available at the Chief County Assessment Office, your local Assessor's Office or by viewing the online tutorial video available as a link on the Smartfile E-Filing logon page.
+For 2024, all assessment appeal cases are to be filed on-line at the Board of Review website using the Board's Smartfile application process.
+A subject property with multiple PIN numbers must be filed as one case with Smartfile. (maximum PIN limit per case is 400 parcels) The Board of Review's assessment appeal forms can be reached using the web address lakecountyil.gov/smartfile.
+Within Smartfile, an appellant will utilize the Lake County Comparable Property Grid (see Important Note below) and can electronically populate comparisons of one's choosing with Lake County's validated database.
+Assistance with the efiling process is available at the Chief County Assessment Office, your local Assessor's Office or by viewing the online tutorial video available as a link on the Smartfile E-Filing logon page.
 Anyone with a disability who requires accommodation in e-filing an assessment appeal should contact the Chief County Assessment Office (847-377-2050 or email RGlueckert@lakecountyil.gov).
 (Guidelines for property comparisons best suited for different types of appeals can be found in the Board Rules under Section IV.
 Bases for Assessment Appeals.)

 Important Note: Appeals for all 18 townships in Lake County must be filed electronically consisting of the required complete evidence submission via Lake County's online Smartfile portal at Lakecountyil.gov/smartfile.
 The Smartfile system incorporates immediate access to the Lake County Comparable Property Grid referenced throughout these Rules which is used by most townships for the appeal process.
-Appeals submitted into Smartfile for properties only in Cuba, Ela, Grant, Libertyville, and Vernon townships rely on preparing a comparable property grid found at the respective township assessor website.
+Appeals submitted into Smartfile for properties only in Cuba, Ela, Grant, Libertyville, Shields, and Vernon townships rely on preparing a comparable property grid found at the respective township assessor website.

 C. Required Information.
-All information on the appeal application form is required per the detailed instructions given and must include all contiguous PIN numbers associated with the subject property.
-Smartfile allows for adding all parcels involved with an assessment appeal case and will include the ability to provide requested assessment values for each PIN number.
+All information on the appeal application form is required per the detailed instructions given and must include all contiguous PIN numbers associated with the subject property. (maximum PIN limit per case is 400 parcels) Smartfile allows for adding all parcels involved with an assessment appeal case and will include the ability to provide requested assessment values for each PIN number.